Caro9926/Caro9926/README.md

 - 🌐 [Portfolio:](https://caro9926.github.io/) My personal website.
 - 📄 [CV Summary:](https://github.com/Caro9926/CV-s-Resumen) Python code to extract CV summary in Spanish.
 You can also adapt it to English.
 - 📇 [Parsing Invoices Chile and Peru:](https://github.com/Caro9926/Parsing_Invoices_Chile_Peru) Code to extract information from electronic invoices from Chile and Peru.
 - 📚 [Workshop on Applied Microeconometrics:](https://github.com/Caro9926/microeconometria-taller) Workshop on Applied Microeconometrics for undergraduate students in Economics.
+This material belongs to [Emily Saavedra](https://github.com/Emilyliz) and me.
 The workshop is in Spanish.

 ### 🗂️ Archived Projects